DuguidLab/visiomode/docs/building-an-arena.md

 - A soldering station.
 - A drill (any will do but a standing drill is recommended).
 - A jigsaw (or hand saw if you have a lot of patience), with blades suitable for cutting through metal and plastic.
 - A laser cutter (or a CNC router) capable of cutting 3mm and 5mm acrylic sheets.
 This is required for the slit inserts that facilitate forelimb reaching responses described by [Eleftheriou et al. 2023](https://doi.org/10.1016/j.jneumeth.2022.109779).
 If you don't have access to a laser cutter / CNC machine you might want to consider outsourcing this task to an external vendor such as [Get It Made](https://get-it-made.co.uk) or [Protolabs](https://www.protolabs.com/en-gb/services/cnc-machining/), but always check with your local University / Institute workshop / Engineering department first as they may be able to do this for you.
-Other than the slit inserts, the rest of the arena can be built using a jigsaw, a drill and a hot glue gun.
+Other than the slit inserts, the rest of the arena can be built using a jigsaw, a drill, a hot glue gun and a pair of Allen keys.

 !!! warning
     This tutorial assumes you have some basic knowledge of electronics and soldering, and are comfortable using a soldering iron.
 If you are not, please seek help from someone who is.